-Including a summary is important because it allows you to quickly and effectively present your strategic plan to key stakeholders.
-It is crucial that you are able to disseminate the strategic plan throughout your organization as its success hinges on everybody’s buy in and support.
+Including a summary is important because it allows you to quickly and effectively present your plan to key stakeholders.
+It is crucial that you are able to disseminate the plan throughout your organization as its success hinges on everybody’s buy-in and support.

-An elevator pitch refers to a brief but memorable description about what your business does.
-At its core every strategic plan is reviewing, and if need be, re-defining a business’ core purpose.
-So, at the end of a strategy planning meeting, a catchy elevator pitch should be created that should reflect the key findings of the new strategic plan.
+An elevator pitch refers to a brief but memorable description of what your company does.
+At its core, every plan is reviewing, and if need be, re-defining a business’ core purpose.
+So, at the end of a strategic planning meeting, a catchy elevator pitch should be created that should reflect the key findings of the new plan.
 This will ensure that all your employees are on the same page when it comes to the main impetus of your business.
-They will be able to articulate the same at investor meetings, networking events or even in a casual chat at a get together.
-Presenting a clear and consistent vision of the business is instrumental in getting the right people interested and opening up new opportunities.
+They will be able to articulate the same at investor meetings, networking events, or even in a casual chat at a get-together.
+Presenting a clear and consistent vision is instrumental in getting the right people interested and opening up new opportunities.

-Since an elevator pitch is a short yet striking description of the business it also helps motivate employees causing them to work hard and take pride in their organization.
+Since an elevator pitch is a short yet striking description of your company, it also helps motivate employees causing them to work hard and take pride in their organization.
 Such fostering of a positive culture will attract impassioned people to your organization as well.
 For example, Microsoft in its founding days worked with the following pitch:

-SWOT analysis stands for evaluating a business’ inner strengths and weaknesses along with its external opportunities and threats.
+SWOT analysis stands for evaluating an organization’s strengths and weaknesses along with its external opportunities and threats.
 This is a holistic way to try and understand the inner workings and outer environmental factors that drive an organization.
 It is essential to a good strategic plan.
-A well-researched and thorough SWOT analysis will ensure that your strategic plan is capable of harnessing your business’ strengths to exploit different market opportunities while subverting threats along the way.
-Furthermore, it will also take care of any blind spots you might have had regarding your organization’s weaknesses and market risks.
+A well-researched and thorough SWOT analysis will ensure that your plan is capable of harnessing your business’ strengths to exploit different opportunities while subverting threats along the way.
+Furthermore, it will also take care of any blind spots you might have had regarding your organization’s weaknesses and risks.

 To create a plan that is truly strategic you need to spend a good amount of time conducting a SWOT analysis and thinking deeply about each of its individual elements.

-Successful companies set ambitious yet achievable goals for themselves and strategic planning helps businesses do precisely that.
-First, you need to discuss and come up with long term goals for your company, like what you would like your organization to have achieved in the next five years.
-Then focus on the immediate future like what milestones you would want to achieve in the very next year.
-Setting both long- and short-term goals are essential to a company’s success.
+Successful companies set ambitious yet achievable goals for themselves and strategic planning helps large and small businesses do precisely that.
+First, you need to discuss and come up with long-term goals for your company, like what would you like your organization to have achieved in the next five years?
+Then focus on the coming months, what milestones you would want to achieve in the very next year?
+Setting both long- and short-term goals is essential to a company’s success.

-Depending on your objectives you can even narrow your goals down to quarterly, monthly or even weekly goals.
+Depending on your objectives you can even narrow your company’s goals down to quarterly, monthly, or even weekly goals.
 Clearly laying out a business’ goals ensures that people expend their energies towards things that actually matter.